 The pace of change is not slowing down, nor is the market getting more forgiving: Customers challenge companies to deliver value to their lives.
 The pace and diversity of technology — from the promise of AI to the reality of technical debt — challenges prioritization and budgets.
 And cyberthreats can destroy a brand’s value in days.
 These continue to be consequential times for leaders seeking to retool their companies to compete in a dynamic, hostile market.

 I hope you enjoy and learn from our 2019 predictions.
 Mostly, I hope that leaders treat 2019 as a critical foundation-building moment — and are ready to come out swinging in 2020.

 Interested in hearing more?
-Register for our predictions 2019 complimentary online event where Forrester thought leaders will dig into the major dynamics that will impact your firm in the year ahead.
+Watch our predictions 2019 complimentary online event where Forrester thought leaders will dig into the major dynamics that will impact your firm in the year ahead.